 –Click/tap on images to view enlarged slides and captions

-In the summer of 2018, I enrolled in a basket making class to learn of techniques that might apply to my ultimate goal: creating cane-wrapped rocks.
+I initially enrolled in a basket making class to learn of techniques that might apply to my ultimate goal: creating cane-wrapped rocks.
 We were introduced to three types of baskets, including woven, twined, and coiled.
 I miserably failed the coiling chapter—and felt I just didn’t “get” what, exactly, we were supposed to be doing!
 Sadly, it was the last class, the teacher moved away shortly thereafter and I was now on my own.
 Stung by the failure, I was determined to figure it out anyway, and so, I sought books and videos and searched online for any hints I could find.
 Fortunately, I stumbled upon a few websites featuring extremely experienced folks and their creations over many years.
 Here was a whole new world!

 Besides learning the stitches, I’ve learned a lot about the variety of pine needles that are available and how they must be treated to be useful, some Native American and African basket-making history, as well as the hand-eye coordination it takes to coil a bundle of pine needles while working a needle and thread, shaping a basket, and maintaining a chosen pattern all at the same time.
 Luckily, each aspect became more second-nature the more I practiced.

 Included here is a selection of the baskets I have made on my own, since that fateful class.
 One of these slides shows the progress from Basket #1 to #6, which might be interesting for other beginners to see how fast one is able to improve with practice, determination, and a good bit of dedication!